Arkay-1248/Do-Not-Go-Gentle/Readme.md

 Q: Can you add (insert player's favorite mod) into the list?
 A: Maybe, but probably not.
 If it's a cool weapon/armor, I might do it cause I'm a sucker for those, but otherwise, probably not.

+Q: I ran into someone and everyone attacked!
+A: You were sprinting, huh?
+Don't be rude.
+Sprinting full speed into someone would hurt in real life.
+If you must know, there is an option to turn that feature off in the Requiem MCM.

 ### Tweaking the Game Settings

 #### BethINI